stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/ci-aio.rst

 Prerequisites
 =============

-* a CentOS Stream 8 or Ubuntu Focal 20.04 host
+* a Rocky Linux 9 or Ubuntu Jammy 22.04 host
 * access to the Test Pulp server on SMS lab

 Automated Setup